ksurana21/revpref/README.md

 #> [1] 0 1
 ```

-We see that the data set is inconsistent with both SARP and WARP
+We see that the data set is inconsistent with both SARP and WARP.
+All
-conditions.
-All three tests revealed that our data set failed to satisfy
+three tests revealed that our data set failed to satisfy the rationality
-the rationality axioms.
-However, these tests did not indicate how close
+axioms.
+However, these tests did not indicate how close this set of
-our data set was to satisfying the strict axioms.
+observations is to satisfying the strict axioms.
 In the next step, we
 compute goodness-of-fit indices to measure the severity of violations.

 **Goodness-of-fit**